 Instead of focusing on what to cut out, why not focus on nutritious ingredients that can be added to your recipe?

 Try adding shredded or pureed apple, carrot, banana and pumpkin to recipes to boost nutrients, flavor and moisture.
 You can use these ingredients to add extra flavor and replace some of the butter or oil in the recipe.

 - Try a Whole-Grain Flour

 White whole-wheat flour can be substituted one-for-one for all-purpose flour in most recipes.
 You also can replace up to half the all-purpose flour in a recipe with a whole-grain flour without making any major adjustments to the recipe.

 - Experiment with Recipes That Use Less-Common Flours

 Try experimenting with recipes such as savory pancakes and waffles that call for chickpea flour.
 Or try recipes with almond flour, which works well for crusts and can be incorporated into dough for a big punch of flavor and provide a different nutrient profile than wheat flour.

-Use low-fat milk, low-fat buttermilk and low-fat yogurt in baking recipes to contribute protein and calcium.
-Consider swapping cream cheese frosting, which is high in calories and saturated fat and has minimal nutritional value, for a protein-rich frosting made from Greek yogurt.
+Use lower fat options of milk, buttermilk and yogurt in baking recipes to contribute protein and calcium.
+Consider swapping cream cheese frosting, which is high in calories and saturated fat and has minimal nutritional value, for a higher protein frosting made from low-fat Greek yogurt.

 Reduce Saturated Fat and Added Sugars